standardebooks/manual/8-typography.rst

 				<p>Her <i epub:type="z3998:grapheme">a</i>’s were nasally.</p>

 	#.
-When a word is being spelled out, the individual letters of the word count as graphemes.
+When a word is being spelled out, the individual letters of the word are set as graphemes.

 		.. code:: html